akvasan2/MonteCarloPathwaySearch/Conf_Search/README.md

 2. Minimization of each pose.
 Scripts found in Minimization/

-3. Evaluation of pair interaction energy.
+3. Evaluation of pair interaction energy of the drug poses.
 Scripts found in Analysis/PIE/

-4. Evaluation of slow coordinates of the drug.
+4. Evaluation of slow coordinates of the drug poses.
 Scripts found in Analysis/Slow_Coordinates/

 Input_Files and Parameters directories include structures and parameters needed to run these scripts, respectively.